apache/cloudstack-docs-admin/source/systemvm.rst

    The services that are terminated by the OS when memory or CPU is not sufficiently available for the service.

 .. note:: Only those services with daemons are monitored.
 The services that are failed due to errors in the service/daemon configuration file cannot be restarted by the Monitoring tool.
+VPC networks are not supported.

 The following services are monitored in a VR: